-The or join is an important control flow construct in event-driven process chains, which is used quite often, because it allows us to represent any type of join behaviour.
+The or join is an important control flow construct in EPCs, which is used quite often, because it allows us to represent any type of join behaviour.
 We have already discussed the problematic semantics of the or join in Section 4.1.
 Due to the nonlocal semantics, the decision on when the join needs to be performed cannot be taken without nonlocal knowledge.

 Since event-driven process chains are primarily used to model business processes at a business level, typically humans interpret event-driven process chains.
-Since humans, when assessing an event-driven process chain, have nonlocal knowledge, the semantics of the or join is clear to them.
+Since humans, when assessing an EPC, have nonlocal knowledge, the semantics of the or join is clear to them.

-The problems start when an event-driven process chain needs to be translated into an executable format, for instance, to serve as input for a workflow management system to control the enactment of business processes.
+The problems start when an EPC needs to be translated into an executable format, for instance, to serve as input for a workflow management system to control the enactment of business processes.
 There are approaches in handling the or join semantics, based on global state transition systems; for details, the reader is referred to the bibliographical notes.

-Section 6.5 introduces a technique to translate event-driven process chains to workflow nets; this technique facilitates the evaluation of properties of event-driven process chains with respect to deadlocks and proper termination of the business processes represented.
+Section 7.5 introduces a technique to translate event-driven process chains to workflow nets; this technique facilitates the evaluation of properties of EPCs with respect to deadlocks and proper termination of the business processes represented.